sudo(8) — Linux manual page

 no password was provided

-redirected from /dev/null.
+been redirected from /dev/null.

 a terminal is required to read the password

-sudo needs to read the password but there is no mechanism
+sudo, needs to read the password but there is no mechanism

-file or the SUDO_ASKPASS environment variable.
+file or by setting the SUDO_ASKPASS environment variable.

 no writable temporary directory found